 AOPA relies on philanthropic contributions to fund two of our flagship programs, You Can Fly and the Air Safety Institute.
 Through these programs, your gifts are ensuring that we have more pilots and safer pilots, both of which are needed to carry on our freedom to fly.

 We recognize members of our Legacy Society by listing their names in Legacy Court at AOPA headquarters in Frederick, Maryland.
-If you have included a legacy gift to the AOPA Foundation in your plans, please let us know by clicking here and completing the form.
+If you have included a legacy gift to the AOPA Foundation in your plans, please let us know by clicking here.

 A charitable bequest is one of the easiest and most flexible ways that you can leave a gift to the AOPA Foundation that will make a lasting impact.

 A charitable remainder trust allows you to provide an income for yourself and/or someone else, while also supporting the work of the AOPA Foundation.